payu-india/CMS-Chatbot/reference/GENERAL/v2-check-action-status-api.md

       </td>

       <td>
-        `String Array`Contains the Payu ID (mihpayuid) that you receive in the response for a successful payment transaction.
+        `String Array`This parameter must contain the PayU ID (mihpayuid) that you receive in the response for a successful payment transaction.
       </td>

       <td>